libmapper/libmapper-max/README.markdown

 ## Building

-To build on OSX, you will first need to install [libmapper][1] and [liblo][2] from their respective repositories.
-An installation of liblo < v0.30 is not sufficient, as libmapper depends on new functionality in the library.

 ### MacOS

-You can then build all the binaries by running the script `package-osx.sh` from the command-line:
+On MacOS you can then all the externals by running the script `package-osx.sh` from the command-line:

 ```
 ./macos-build.sh

 ```

+This script will first download the Max SDK, and download and build the library dependencies (liblo, libmapper) as "universal binaries" (x86_64_apple_darwin and aarch64-apple-darwin).

 Once the script has run the externals will be found in /dist/Max and dist/pd.